 Pioneering Spirit set a new world lifting record with the safe and successful removal of Brent Delta on 28 April 2017.
 The entire lift operation, comprising move in around the platform, yoke connection, de-ballasting and “fast lift”, took just 12 hours.
 Brent Delta was Allseas' second decommissioning job, following the removal of the Repsol Norge-operated 13,500 t Yme mobile offshore production unit (MOPU) from the Norwegian sector of North Sea in August 2016.

 Pioneering Spirit is able to remove entire topsides, up to 48,000 t, in a single lift.
 Platform removal is executed by lifting the topsides facilities at their natural strong points and bringing them to shore in one piece.
 Topsides removal in a single lift will significantly reduce the man-hours spent on offshore cleaning, partitioning, installing lifting points and rigging platform modules.
 This will considerably reduce health and safety risks.
 Avoiding offshore cleaning and purging of process facilities will also reduce risk to the environment.

-Jackets are lifted over the stern of Pioneering Spirit.
-After cuts have been made in the foundation piles of the jacket at seabed level (or above the pile clusters as required), the tilting lift beams raise the jacket at the main legs.
-The beams rotate the jacket onto the deck and it is then skidded inboard.
-Jacket removal can be performed upon completion of the topsides removal, without Pioneering Spirit first having to offload the topsides.
+Jackets are lifted over the stern of the vessel.
+After cuts have been made in the foundation piles at seabed level, or above the pile clusters as required, the main hoist blocks suspended from the jacket lift system beams raise the jacket at the main legs.
+The jacket is subsequently aligned with the beams, reclined, and skidded further inboard before transit.

 Transfer of jackets and topsides